Florida Car Accident Lawyers

 • Property damage: Reimbursement for repairing or replacing your vehicle or other damaged property.

-Non-economic damages, or general or intangible losses, encompass the more subjective and non-monetary losses a person may experience due to the accident.
+These are known as general or intangible losses, encompassing the more subjective and non-monetary losses a person may experience due to the accident.
 These damages are often challenging to quantify precisely.

 • Pain and suffering: Compensation for physical pain, emotional distress, and mental anguish experienced because of the accident.